aldaris/opensso/products/webagents/docs/WINNT/apache/README.txt

 Also make sure that the gcc version is above 3.2.1 (you can find this thru gcc --version)

+Also Apache Ant is required to build the agent installer.
+The build scripts in this workspace use features not present in releases of Ant prior to 1.6.5.
+Thus, in order to build this workspace you must have Ant version 1.6.5 or above installed and available in your system path.

+The sources in this workspace should be compiled using JDK 5.0 with the source and target levels set to "1.4".
+In order to allow this, you must ensure that JDK 5.0 is present in your system path and the JAVA_HOME environment variable is setup correctly pointing to its location.

 %% 2.
 Library dependencies